 Gentle Wisdom Tooth Removal

 Wisdom teeth, or third molars, usually erupt during our late teens or early 20s.
 Unfortunately, they often fail to erupt properly, causing severe crowding and other oral health problems.
 In many cases, they may become impacted, leading to significant discomfort.
-Dr. Bill Stofer and Dr. Jason Hemphill can perform precise, minimal-discomfort wisdom tooth removal at their Warsaw, IN, practice.
+Dr. Bill Stofer can perform precise, minimal-discomfort wisdom tooth removal at our Warsaw, IN, practice.
 The team at Dental Solutions proudly uses the latest technology, including advanced imaging systems, allowing them to plan and execute an incredibly precise surgery.
 With our innovative tools and techniques, your extraction can provide significant relief and foster improved oral health.

 Are You a Candidate for Wisdom Tooth Removal?